RodrigoSantelices/Make-Your-Move/README.md

 This application uses Node.JS, JavaScript, HTMl, CSS, express, mLab, Travis, JWT, Mongo with Mongoose, and  Mocha Chai.

 Make Your Move!

+To quickly test the application use these credentials:

+email: thinkful@test.com
+password: thinkfultester